Schallbert/passtdas/readme.md

 multiple possible values.
 Supports `G92` coordinate shift and takes them into account.

 ## Arguments
-CNCpathPreview only has one mandatory argument: The path of its input file.
+CNCpathPreview has no mandatory argument.

-Example call: `cncPathPreview.py "path/to/my/jobfile.tap"`

 ## Parameters
-CNCpathPreview's parameter:
+CNCpathPreview's parameters:
+1. `--file` or `-f`: The source file to be analyzed.
+This parameter is required.

-`--zsafety`: The safety height you want the machine to run to the XY extreme points.
+2. `--zsafety` or `-z` The safety height you want the machine to run to the XY extreme points.
+This parameter is optional.
 It defaults to `25mm` if no or an erroneous value is given.

 ## Dialog
-The Beta version 0.9 requires a `MSG` command to inform the user about the next extreme value to pinpoint.
-Thus, the CNC interpreter needs to understand this command.
+The Beta version 0.93 requires a `MSG` command to inform the user about the next extreme value to pinpoint.
+Thus, the CNC interpreter needs to understand that command.
-I'm also using a pause command `M00` to have the user press the **Start** button for each pinpoint."
+I'm also using a pause command `M00` to have the user press the **Start** button for each pinpoint.

 ## How to create and run an executable
-run `setup.py` in a shell using the following commands:
+The application Python's supports **setuptools**. run `setup.py` in a shell using the following commands:
 - `python setup.py --quiet bdist_egg` This will create an eggfile that can just be installed using pip.
 - `.\venv\Scripts\Activate.ps1` Activates the virtual environment in your venv folder